Project-Based Voucher (PBV) Waiting Lists

 Located close to the resort area, this complex offers 1, 2, 3 and 4 bedroom units.
 A resource center with free programs offered to residents is onsite, as well as a computer lab and a swimming pool.

 This complex offers 1 and 2 bedroom units to senior families.
 Resident amenities include a community room, computer room, a dedicated health office and supportive services designed to help residents remain stably housed.
 62+ Years.

 Bel’Age Manor, 1660 W. Broadway

 Offers 1 bedroom units with comfortably-sized bedrooms and bathrooms.
 Plenty of common areas, including recreation and game rooms, are available to tenants.
 This property features onsite activities.
 55+ Years.

 Miracle Terrace, 225 S. Western Avenue

-Offers 0 and 1 bedroom units and is conveniently located near amenities.
+Offers 1 bedroom units and is conveniently located near amenities.
 62+ Years.

 Special Needs Projects

 To apply for special needs PBV buildings, you must contact the referral agency listed by the property in order to be placed on that property-specific waiting list.